 Power is supplied by an integral rechargeable lead acid battery which provides enough power to operate the analyzer continuously for approximately 60 days.
 An LED located on the front panel provides a blinking 72 hour warning to recharge the battery.
-A 9 VAC adapter (positive pole located on the inside of the female connector) can be used to recharge the battery from a 110V or 220V convenience outlet.
-The analyzer is designed to be fully operational during the 8-10 hour charging cycle which is indicated by a second continuously lit CHARGE LED.
+A 9VAC adapter (positive pole located on the inside of the female connector) can be used to recharge the battery from a 110V or 220V convenience outlet.
+The analyzer is designed to be fully operational during the 8-10 hour charging cycle which is indicated by a second continuously lit CHARGE LED (only when the analyzer power is turned ON).